psychemedia/storytelling-notes/and-the-girl-played-on.md

 The most joy?
 Was that a fair trade?
 But when she thought of the joy that should could have with the young hunter for a year and a day, she agreed.

-As she turned and started to walk home, she wondered jsut what it was that brought her most joy...
+As she turned and started to walk home, she wondered just what it was that brought her most joy...

 She rummaged through her things, her old toys - ha, that old doll — her clothes, her hairbrush?
 Her mirror?
 She rummaged around, heard her father calling "what are you doing in there?" and he made some sort of joke to himself, and chuckled to himself.
 And she smiled to *her*self, and...
 "Dad?
 Would you do something for me?"